Compliance the buzzword for foreign firms in China after Glaxo

 Pharmaceutical companies are at the mercy of Chinese regulators in getting products licensed for import or manufacture in China, or to get them listed on the national drug registry.
 They typically rely on hired distributors to get their drugs to market and into hospitals.

-State broadcaster CCTV on Tuesday night aired an interview with one of the detained GSK executives, who said he funneled money through travel agencies by arranging conferences, some of which were never held.
+State broadcaster CCTV on Tuesday night aired an interview with one of the detained GSK executives, who said he funnelled money through travel agencies by arranging conferences, some of which were never held.

 That money was then used to bribe officials, doctors and medical associations to facilitate sales or drug registrations.